verbeemen/NLP--text_generators/README.md

-# NLP - N-Gram Text Generator
+# NLP - N-Gram Word Generator

-The N-Gram Text Generator is a simple Python script that generates text (words) based on n-grams.
+The N-Gram Word Generator is a simple Python script that generates text (words) based on n-grams.
 Basically, it takes **n** characters and chooses the next character according to a probability distribution.
 (See: Markov Chain)